launchdarkly/api-client-python/docs/SegmentsApi.md

 List segments

-Get a list of all user segments in the given project
+Get a list of all user segments in the given project.

 ### Example